dholab/air-metagenomics/README.md

 nextflow run main.nf --samplesheet resources/samplesheet_28210.csv --low_disk_mode true
 ```

-The workflow also allows you to specify an adapter sequence with the parameter `adapter_seq`, a reference sequence file with the parameter `virus_ref`, and a results directory with `results`, as demonstrated in the more complex command below:
+The workflow also allows you to specify an adapter sequence with the parameter `adapter_seq`, a reference sequence file with the parameter `pathogen_ref`, and a results directory with `results`, as demonstrated in the more complex command below:

 ```
 nextflow run main.nf \
 --samplesheet resources/samplesheet.csv \
---virus_ref /absolute/path/to/reference.fasta \
+--pathogen_ref /absolute/path/to/reference.fasta \
 --results ~/Downloads/new_results \
 --adapter_seq TTTTTTTTTTAATGTACTTCGTTCAGTTACGTATTGCT \
 --low_disk_mode true